jlleongarcia/jlleongarcia/content/blog/ai-apps-2024.md

 #Lastmod: 2022-11-17
 draft: false
 tags: ["Dev"]
-description: 'How to get your custom MultiChat, Youtube Summarizer and more ready for SelfHosting with Caddy'
+description: 'How to get your custom MultiChat, Youtube Summarizer and more ready for SelfHosting with Caddy.
+Bonus Traefik and NGINX.'
 summary: 'A recap on Python AI Apps that I have been working on during 2024'
 url: 'selfhosting-python-ai-apps-caddy'
 ---